nicplackle/Game.play/README.md

 As our team said:

 > "We made this to show our fancy skills and knowledge that we learned in this first month with HTML & CSS!<br>
-> This is our final test , BE READY!
-Ok, you ready?!
+> This is our final test Ok, you ready?!
+Let's go!

 ### What is it?